Mashiata/Python-Program-File/README.md

 Project Overview

-This repository contains the Python code and associated resources for the final project report titled "A Simulation Model on Coil Production System for Inventory and Capacity Analysis Through Optimization Process" (ENG5814: Industry-Based Project B).
-The project, authored by Maisha Mashiata (Student ID: 35431180) under the supervision of Dr. Ts.
+This repository contains the Python code and associated resources for the final project report titled "A Simulation Model on Coil Production System for Inventory and Capacity Analysis Through Optimization Process" (ENG5814: Industry-Based Project B: Monash University Malaysia).
+The project, authored by Maisha Mashiata (Monash Student ID: 35431180) under the supervision of Dr. Ts.
 Ho Kok Hoe, develops a simulation-based framework to optimize inventory management and production capacity in BlueScope's coil production system.
 The simulation replicates the multi-stage coil manufacturing process (slitting, cleaning, thickness reduction, quality control, and delivery) observed during an industrial visit to BlueScope on October 3, 2024.
 Using Visual Components for 3D simulation and Python for data analysis and optimization, the project addresses operational challenges such as inventory imbalances, capacity constraints, and bottlenecks.

 Features